More state properties to be exhibited for sale

 By Sara Israfilbayova

-The auction will offer 83 small state enterprises, 28 non-residential areas and seven vehicles.
+The auction will offer 17 joint-stock companies, 32 small state enterprises, 24 non-residential areas and three vehicles.

 In the first half of the current year 114 auctions were held, during which 350 state properties were privatized.